h2oai/wave/website/widgets/plots/overview.md

 ### Disable events

-If you do not wish to raise wave events on interaction with specific mark, simply specify it `interactive=False` attribute.
+If you do not wish to raise wave events on interaction with a specific mark, simply specify the `interactive=False` attribute.

 ```py
 from h2o_wave import data